 After a wonderful lunch, we headed off to find the Space Needle!

-Stay tuned for my next Seattle post to laugh about how I caught a fish (and not in the way you think!)
+Check out my next Seattle post to laugh about how I caught a fish (and not in the way you think!)